LizaLaugardHald/Project22/README.md

 # Project22

+This progam displays what turbines there are in the current campaign, information on each of the turbines and their defects.

 This program uses Tkinter and Pillow.
 In order to run the program these modules will have to be installed: pip install tkinter